dirvine/data_chain/docs/0029-data-blocks.md

 Data block entries are signed by an ever changing majority of pre-existing nodes.
 As the chain grows, this rolling majority of different signatories can be cryptographically confirmed (via `links`).
-This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
+This process continues to the very top of the chain which will contain entries signed by a majority of the current close group of nodes.
 This current group of nodes can then cryptographically validate the entire chain and every data element referred to within it.

 A data chain may look like